ava-labs/avalanche-docs/docs/subnets/introduction-to-vm.md

 VMs are supplied as binaries to a node running `AvalancheGo`.
 These binaries must be named the VM's assigned **VMID**.
 A VMID is a 32-byte hash encoded in CB58 that is generated when you build your VM.

-In order to load a VM, its binary must be put it the proper place where `AvalancheGo` can find and load it.
+In order to install a VM, its binary must be installed in the `AvalancheGo` plugin path.
 See [here](../nodes/maintain/avalanchego-config-flags.md#--build-dir-string) for more details.
-There could be multiple VM plugins in this directory.
+Multiple VMs can be installed in this location.

 Each VM runs as a separate process from AvalancheGo and communicates with `AvalancheGo` using gRPC calls.
 This is functionality is enabled by `rpcchainvm`, a special VM that wraps around other VM implementations so that they can communicate back and forth with the AvalancheGo.